Thomas170491/Prime-Logic-MillerRabin/README.md

     Robustness: Designed to identify Carmichael numbers (composite numbers that pass the standard Fermat primality test).

-# Installation and Usage
+## Installation and Usage

 Requirements

     Python 3.x

-# Setup
+## Setup

 git clone git@github.com:Thomas170491/Prime-Logic-MillerRabin.git
 cd Prime-Logic-MillerRabin

-# Basic Example
+## Basic Example

 from miller_rabin import is_prime_miller_rabin

-# Test a known large prime
+## Test a known large prime

 prime_candidate = 104729
 result = is_prime_miller_rabin(prime_candidate)

+## Benchmarking

+Unlike trial division, which has a complexity of O(n​), the Miller-Rabin test scales logarithmically with the size of the input.
+This allows for the verification of primes with hundreds or thousands of digits, a requirement for secure cryptographic key generation.

+## Author

+Thomas Papas MSc in Mathematics (University of Geneva) Certified Python Software Engineer

+## License

+This project is open-source and available under the MIT License.

 print(f"Is {prime_candidate} prime? {result}")